 Finish With a Thin Coat of Epoxy

 This will be one of the most seen methods.
 There are a couple scenarios where this works incredibly well, and produces the beautiful aesthetic that people really want.
+For this I like to use a table top epoxy resin.

 The first place this works well is in bars and coffee shops.
 Think about it, any time you go to these types of places, you have the super high gloss, waterproof, shining tables.
 This works great for multiple reasons.
 First, it gives off a great look when the lights are low but tables shine, picture perfect.
 Second, it’s super practical.
 Bars and coffee shops are prone to spills.
 They see multiple spills per day.
 Because of this, they want something that is going to be durable and waterproof.
 A nice 1/8 to 1/4 inch pour will be perfect for what these venues are looking for.